ncatlab/nlab-content/pages/15602.md

 ### Relation to polycategories, dioperads and PROPs

-The notion of coloured properads is more general than that of [[polycategories]] in that prperads have [[composition]]-operationd along more than one object.
+The notion of coloured properads is more general than that of [[polycategories]] in that properads have [[composition]]-operations along more than one object.
 See at *[polycategory -- Relation to properads](polycategory#RelationToProperads)* for a more detailed explanation.

 Unlike with polycategories and dioperads (and [[multicategories]] and [[operads]]), there doesn't appear to be different terminology in the literature for one-coloured versus multicoloured properads.